Setting Up Employee Paid Leave in Patriot Software Due to COVID-19

 If you need to look up your payroll information to apply for the Small Business Association (SBA) Paycheck Protection Program (PPP), see the help article I Need Payroll Data for the SBA PPP.

 This help article covers how to administer paid leave in Patriot’s payroll software and how to claim the employer tax credit for the employee paid leave.

 Background: FFCRA Requirements The new FFCRA These leave benefits are not retroactive for time taken before April 1st 2020.
 For more information, see our blog article FFCRA and Coronavirus Paid Sick Leave: Q&A For Employers.

 Also see the one-page Department of Labor Poster for a summary of employee rights.
 If used, sick leave hours can be given again at the option of the employer, beginning 4/1/21 and ending 9/30/2021.

 - If the employee has to quarantine or isolate due to the coronavirus.
 This is paid at their regular rate.

 - If they are caring for someone who must quarantine or isolate.
 This is paid at 2/3 their regular rate

-- Up to an additional 10 weeks (not days) of emergency paid family medical leave if they must care for a child under 18, whose school or daycare is closed as a result of the coronavirus.
+- Up to an additional 12 weeks (updated from 10 weeks due to the American Rescue Plan that was signed March 11, 2021) of emergency paid family medical leave if they must care for a child under 18, whose school or daycare is closed as a result of the coronavirus.
 This is also paid at of ⅔ their regular rate.
 Employers with fewer than 50 employees are eligible for an exemption from this requirement.